 A new mother is five days postpartum.
 Her milk has come in, but the baby just cannot get the hang of nursing.
 She is hungry and wants to nurse but is fussy at the breast.
 Mom is tired and feeling frustrated.
 After a few more days everyone is overwhelmed by trying to help the baby nurse well and no one knows quite what to do.
 Mom takes baby in to the pediatrician.
 Most care providers are familiar with the classic tongue-tie, but lip-ties and posterior tongue-ties are other structural obstacles to nursing that are usually overlooked by most of us midwives, pediatricians, even lactation consultants because we simply aren't aware of them; We were never taught to look for them.

-If I hadn’t already felt like a pawn in the eyes of the pharmaceutical industry — another warm body off of which to profit — I sure do today.
-Drug manufacturers are educating women about yet another new condition it can cure: too many periods.
-I discovered the new condition on the back of the May/June issue of ”Nurse Practitioner World News” sticking out of my mailbox.
-An advertisement for Seasonique™, an oral contraceptive offering “fewer periods, and now more savings, ” proudly displays a vibrant, healthy, happy, Patagonia-clad woman is enjoying a fresh walk down the beach.
-She is walking in confidence — period free!
+The drug manufacturers are educating women about yet another new condition it both invented and can cure: too many periods!
+I discovered the new condition on the back of the May/June issue of “Nurse Practitioner World News” sticking out of my mailbox.
+An advertisement for Seasonique™ displays a vibrant, healthy, happy, Patagonia-clad woman enjoying a fresh walk along the beach.
+She is walking in confidence — and surely period-free.

 Imagine a woman in labor at the hospital.
 How she is moving?
 Where is she in the room?
 What is she doing?
 Probably you see a woman lying down in the bed, wearing a hospital gown, hooked up to various monitors, straps and tubes.